sanskrit/raw_etexts_english/blogs/manasataramgini/2017-11-07_of-lives-of-men-of-times-of-men-i.md

 +++
-title = "Of lives of men; of times ofxa0men-I"
+title = "Of lives of men; of times of men-I"

 +++
 Sharvamanyu and Vidrum arrived at the campus where Somakhya and Lootika